 For Patients Undergoing the Anterior Approach for Hip Replacement:

-In anterior hip replacement, your surgeon makes a small incision through the front of the leg, avoiding muscle tissue to access the hip joint.
-With this surgical technique, there are few limitations in mobility.
-Your therapists will discuss these with you.
+In anterior hip replacement, your surgeon makes a small incision through the front of the leg.
+With this surgical technique, there are few precautions to follow so you can heal safely - but they are very important.